How to Write Effective Job Descriptions

 Method

-There are two common ways to generate good quality job descriptions.
+There are two common ways to generate good-quality job descriptions.

 2. Alternatively, you can start with market benchmarks: Analyze the roles which your competitors are currently looking for.
 How do their job ads look like?
 Which skills are they looking for?
 Will you need similar skills within your workforce in the future?
 With this approach you would start by defining the objective and then work your way back through the job architecture from the desired jobs to the job descriptions for today’s roles.
 We recommend this approach when transformation is the main driver for your project.